akarle/alexkarle.com/README.md

 I like the stagit approach in that it is simple, modular, and emphasizes the use of regular git for larger operations (i.e. diff between refs, etc).

-In the stagit/ directory, find:

-  * style.css    -- CSS for all pages
-  * post-receive -- the git-hook to update the pages
-  * logo.png     -- AK logo
-  * setup.sh     -- small script to setup all exported repos with proper hooks, etc also used to bulk update style.css/post-receive/logo.png
+I use the default post-receive and create scripts that ship with the tool (with small modifications for the installation).
+The logo is in this repo as `logo.png`.

-The content, being static, is served up with `httpd` as well.
+The content, being static, is served up with `httpd(8)` as well.

 [1]: https://git.codemadness.org/stagit